I was born in Brazil, São Paulo, in 1966, in a middle-class family.

 I believe it is fair to say that I have dedicated most of my years working very hard, and I kept a consistently successful track record of best practices in all the businesses and projects I managed.
 Because of this, I believe I have acquired an exclusive set of skills that, together with my studies, enabled me to help others improve their personal, professional and social circumstances.

-My life journey has inspired me to develop my current projects, and today I feel I am ready to share my expertise on achieving a good mental health balance during a full life of experiences.
+My life journey has inspired me to develop my current projects.
+Today, I feel I am ready to share my expertise on achieving an excellent mental health balance during an entire life of experiences.

 I still feel there are a lot to be done and learnt, and my aim is not to get put off by the arduous work I have ahead, including keeping up with all the modern world challenges and changes.
 I cannot see myself stopping at any time soon, so I only hope I will have enough health to keep up with the excellent work I am accustomed to providing and successfully develop my projects.